Rainbow Flag consists of six stripes, with the colors red, orange, yellow, green, blue, and violet

 Discovering Important Places

 The City of Raleigh, on behalf of the Raleigh Historic Development Commission (RHDC), has hired a consultant to prepare a historic context statement.
-The report will identify places important to LGBTQIA+ history and culture in Raleigh and provide criteria for evaluating future sites for either traditional historic designation or alternative forms of non-regulatory recognition.
+The report identifies places important to LGBTQIA+ history and culture in Raleigh and provides criteria for evaluating future sites for either traditional historic designation or alternative forms of non-regulatory recognition.

 This project is a first step to document and recognize historic places important to Raleigh’s LGBTQIA+ community.
-It will not be a comprehensive LGBTQIA+ history of Raleigh or of North Carolina.
-The final report will include a brief history of Raleigh’s LGBTQIA+ communities, up to 10 oral history interviews, a list of significant historic places (both existing and lost), documentation of up to 20 important places, and will recommend sites and topics for future research.
+It is not a comprehensive LGBTQIA+ history of Raleigh or of North Carolina.
+The final report includes a brief history of Raleigh’s LGBTQIA+ communities, 8 oral history interviews, a list of significant historic places (both existing and lost), documentation of 20 important places, and recommends sites and topics for future research.

 Please visit the Email Alerts page to sign up to receive alerts from the RHDC when future Phase II community meetings are scheduled.